ScaleupInfra/dz-redis/readme.md

 ## Usage

-Once deployed, you can access the e-commerce application through the provided IP address or domain.
-The React SPA will communicate with the backend services, which are decoupled using Kafka for message brokering.
+Once deployed, you can access the real-time chat application through the provided IP address or domain.
+The React SPA will communicate with the backend services, which are decoupled using Redis for message brokering using the publisher/subscriber model.

 ## How to Setup Redis and other microservices in the workspace